Top Florida Bass Lakes

 9. Butler Chain of Lakes

 Butler is a 4,720-acre chain consisting of 11 interconnected lakes.
-The Butler Chain is relatively deep for a Florida lake, having 20-40 foot holes.
+The Butler Chain in Orlando, FL is relatively deep for a Florida lake, having 20-40 foot holes.
 It has abundant submerged vegetation, making it a top Florida bass lake for catching numbers.
 The floating weed mats and lily pads also are top spots to target as they create shade areas that fish love to hide under.

 Anglers on board a charter here are usually actively catching fish throughout the whole trip.
 This is also an excellent fishery to experience black crappie, redear sunfish, and bluegill.
 Butler is filled with crystal clear water and abundant wildlife, making it a true freshwater fishing adventure to experience.